Brian Tamaki: Church and politics

-In 2003 several members of the Destiny Church started the Destiny New Zealand political party, led by Richard Lewis.
-The party ran candidates in most electorates in the 2005 general election, but garnered less than 1 per cent of the vote, well short of the 5 per cent threshold required to enter Parliament without winning an electorate seat.
+In 2004, Tamaki predicted the Destiny Church would be "ruling the nation" before its tenth anniversary in 2008.
+A year earlier, in 2003, several members of the Destiny Church started the Destiny New Zealand political party, led by Richard Lewis.
+The party fielded 42 candidates in the 2005 general election, but garnered 0.6 per cent of the vote, short of the 5 per cent threshold required to enter Parliament without winning an electorate seat.
+None of its candidates came close to being elected.

 Destiny New Zealand was promoted by a nationwide tour and DVD labelled "A Nation Under Siege".
 Tamaki features in the DVD and accompanied the tour.
 The DVD shows Tamaki decrying what he sees as four problems with New Zealand society: "a Government gone evil, a radical homosexual agenda, the media: a modern day witchcraft" and "the retreat of religion in New Zealand".

-In 2004, Tamaki predicted the Destiny Church would be "ruling the nation" before its tenth anniversary in 2008.

-Destiny Church claimed a close relationship with New Birth Missionary Baptist Church in Atlanta, USA, the church of Bishop Eddie Long, until at least September 2010.
 In his autobiography Tamaki wrote a chapter titled "Spiritual Father – a long time coming", in which he described meeting "my spiritual father", Eddie Long, in 2002.
 In October 2003, Long visited New Zealand after Tamaki invited him to address Destiny Church members.
 Tamaki wrote, "the ease of our connection and the confirmation of a date was entirely in line with Kingdom principle – when God speaks, do it".
 Long travelled to New Zealand again subsequently and Tamaki usually met him each year at church conferences.

 On 23 May 2019 Tamaki launched a new political party, Coalition New Zealand, led by his wife Hannah Tamaki.
 Coalition New Zealand would not be an explicitly Christian party but would oppose abortion and homosexuality.
 The name of the party was deemed potentially misleading by the Electoral Commission and was subsequently renamed to Vision New Zealand.

+On 23 August 2022 Tamaki launched Freedoms New Zealand, a new umbrella political party which includes the New Nation Party, Vision New Zealand, and the NZ Outdoors & Freedom Party.
+On 13 May 2023, Tamaki announced that he would contest the 2023 New Zealand general election as the leader of Freedoms New Zealand.

+During the 2023 general election held on 14 October, Freedoms NZ failed to get into Parliament, attracting only 9,586 votes (0.33%).
+Following the release of preliminary results, Tamaki defended the anti-abortion stance of the unsuccessful National Party candidate Simon O'Connor, describing New Zealand Christians as "gutless."